izzyjpeg/Curse-of-Dimensionality/README.txt

 Description:

-A virtual pet game based on imagery from GANs (Generative Adversarial [Neural] Networks) and Joel Simon's GAN creation interface, GANbreeder.
+A virtual pet game based on imagery from GANs (Generative Adversarial [Neural] Networks), and Joel Simon's GAN creation interface, GANbreeder.
 A pet's features are determined by adjusting sliders, which generate a point in 13-dimensional feature space that matches the user's preferences to the features of one of 50 GAN images.

 Users can play an asteroids-inspired mini-game to earn food.
 Food can be given to the pet to enhance or subtract from the pet's features.

 Want to learn more about the process?
 Create a pet and select "About Game" from the map.

 -----

 How to run: Install Pygame.
 Open main.py and execute the script.
 Don't change the file structure!
 I'm a beginner and things will get messed up.

 -----